 Shortly after his arrival in Rome, Saint Ignatius was martyred in the Coliseum.
 His remains were carried back to Antioch by his companions, Philo of Tarsus and Rheus Agathopus, and were buried outside the city gates.
 They were moved by the Emperor Theodosius II to the Tychaeum, or Temple of Tyche, which had been converted into a church dedicated to Saint Ignatius.

-In 637, his relics were moved to the Basilica of San Clemente in Rome.
+His relics were moved to the Basilica of San Clemente in Rome in the year 637.

 At times, Patristic scholars have debated the authenticity of the Ignatian letters.
 Each particular letter has had its apologists and its opponents.
 Each has been favoured to the exclusion of all the others, and all, in turn, have been collectively rejected, especially by Calvin.
 In violent language (Institutes, 1-3), Calvin repudiates all the letters, which completely contradict his own views on ecclesiology and church government.
 However, their authenticity was defended by the leading Anglican theologians, including John Whitgift, Richard Hooker and Lancelot Andrewes.